azazellochg/temscript/docs/about.rst

 The COM interface
 -----------------

-The methods and classes directly represent the COM objects exposed by the *Scripting* interface.
+The methods and classes represent the COM objects exposed by the *Scripting* interface.
 The interface is described in detail in the scripting manual of your microscope (usually in the file ``scripting.pdf`` located in the ``C:\Titan\Tem_help\manual`` or ``C:\Tecnai\tem_help\manual`` directories).
 Advanced scripting manual can be found in